agentrickard/domain/domain_views/README.txt

 be viewable on the active domain.
 If you wish to make all content in the View available to all domains, you should configure the 'Special page requests' setting provided by the Domain Access module.

+When using Views filters, you must select at least one criteria for the filter to be applied.